KEMONOYA/zettelkasten/ZETTELKASTEN/Generalized power law.md

 # Generalized power law

-The *generalized power law* gives an expression for the *power* loss across any circuit, given the voltage drop across it and the current flowing through it (both of which can be measured using devices).
+The *generalized power law* gives an expression for the *power* loss (measured in $\text{Watts}$) across any circuit, given the voltage drop across it and the current flowing through it (both of which can be measured using devices).
 It is called the *generalized* power law because it applies regardless of the material type of the conductor, or the nature of the charge movement.
 The formula of the law is:
 $$P = VI,$$
 where $V$ is the [[voltage]] across the terminals of the circuit, and $I$ is the [[current]] flowing through it.